How to Make a Good First Impression on New Co-Workers

 Arrive on Time and Ready to Work

-Generally, your new boss or a human resources contact will let you know when to arrive at the office for your first day along with where to go.
-(You may need to tackle paperwork before you can really get started; sometimes, your first day will be devoted to an orientation.)
+Generally, your new boss or human resources contact will let you know when to arrive at the office for your first day along with where to go.
+You may need to tackle paperwork before you can really get started; sometimes, your first day will be devoted to orientation.

 If the company hasn’t reached out with details, you can email your manager to ask when you should arrive and where to go.
 Be prompt; aim to arrive early, since being tardy on your first day sends a worrisome note.
 Be sure to bring all paperwork, as requested, as well as a writing implement and notebook, so you’re prepared to take notes as you sit in on meetings and get information from HR.

 Spot someone who seems extra friendly?
 If your manager or a human resources person hasn’t already shown you around the office space, ask a co-worker if they have time to give you a quick tour.
 There’s nothing more awkward than not knowing where the bathroom is, and it can be helpful to know meeting room locations and where to stock up on supplies.

 Get yourself situated early on, so you can feel confident heading to-and-from meetings and going about your day.